chunyagi/causality-learning/README.md

 # causality-learning
-A learning repository focused on the theory and practice of causality
+A learning repository focused on the theory and practice of causality.